simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 **Cyberbullying: A Parent's Guide to Keeping Kids Safe Online**

 The internet has revolutionized how we communicate and access information, but it has also brought new challenges, such as cyberbullying.
 Cyberbullying is the use of technology to harass, humiliate, or threaten someone.
 It can occur through social media, text messages, online forums, and gaming platforms.
-As a parent, it's essential to educate yourself and your children about cyberbullying and take steps to keep them safe online.
+As a parent, you need to educate yourself and your children about cyberbullying and take steps to keep them safe online.

 ## What is Cyberbullying?